nickopotamus/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-You’ve stumbled on the latest incarnation of my personal website, which hosts predominantly work related ramblings and the occasional badly written piece of amateurish open source code or bad statistical interpretation.
+You’ve stumbled upon my personal website, which hosts predominantly work related ramblings and the occasional poorly written piece of amateurish open source code or bad statistical interpretation.

-I’m an anaesthetics and intensive care speciality trainee in the East Midlands, with interests in:
+I’m an anaesthetics and intensive care specialty trainee in the East Midlands, with interests in:
-* Passing exams and ARCPs
 * Neuroanaesthesia and intensive care
-* Training and improving standards in [retrieval and transfer medicine](/project/transfer-medicine)
+* Training and improving standards in [retrieval and transfer medicine](/tag/transfer/)
 * Motorsport medicine
-* Various research themes including [critical care delirium](/project/sleep-and-delirium), [decision making](/project/critical-care-decision-making) in intensive care, and risk prediction using machine learning
+* Various research themes including [critical care delirium](/tag/delirium/), [decision making](/tag/cdecision-making) in intensive care, and risk prediction using machine learning
-* Making [data science in the healthcare space](/project/data-science-for-doctors) understandable and accessible
+* Making [data science in the healthcare space](/tag/data-science/) understandable and accessible
 * Applying research methodologies to quality improvement in healthcare